 For our Month of Service, he encouraged ServiceNow employees to get involved.
 “We had 25 people come out and walk or run,” he says.
 “We also had many colleagues donate.
 In the end, we were the winning fundraising team.”

 Like other ServiceNow volunteers around the world, Lane appreciated the opportunity to network and bond with his colleagues.
-“After the run, it was a great opportunity to hang out and meet people from across the organization at every level.
+“After the run, it was a great opportunity to hang out and meet people from across the organisation at every level.
 I connected with employees I had never met before,” he says.

 “I’ve worked for large, Fortune 500 companies that do charitable giving, but with ServiceNow, it feels more personal.
 You get to see and feel the impact.”